climate-and-health-datasci-Unicamp/project-climatic-variations-cardiovascular-diseases/README.md

 The occurence of the extreme event of Low Humidity Waves (LHW), three or more consecutive days with both minimum and maximum humidity below the 10th percentile, was analysed for the city of Campinas, SP for the time period from 1983 to 2018.
 This event was analysed due to its impact on health.

-The analysis revealed that low humidity waves are increasing in frequency, intensity and duration, and is available at [TR 01/2021](https://github.com/climate-and-health-datasci-Unicamp/project-climatic-variations-circulatory-diseases/blob/main/notebooks/TR_01_2021_Low_humidity_waves_analysis_for_Campinas.ipynb).
+The analysis revealed that low humidity waves are increasing in frequency, intensity and duration, and is available at [**TR 2021/01**](https://github.com/climate-and-health-datasci-Unicamp/project-climatic-variations-circulatory-diseases/blob/main/notebooks/TR_2021_01_Low_humidity_waves_analysis_for_Campinas.ipynb).

 Yearly metrics of low humidity waves
 |     |       |1983-1994|1995-2006|2007-2018|Total|